tasmota/docs/peripherals/MIBLE.md

 ## Working sensors:

-**It can not be ruled out, that changes in the device firmware may break the functionality of this driver completely !!!**
+!> **It can not be ruled out, that changes in the device firmware may break the functionality of this driver completely !!**

+The naming conventions in the product range of bluetooth sensors in XIAMO-universe can be a bit confusing.
+The exact same sensor can be advertised under slightly different names depending on the seller (Mijia, Xiaomi, Cleargrass, ...).

 ### MI_HT_V1:
 This device works with an AAA-battery for several months and the driver can read temperature, humidity and battery level.